Greece Travel Guide

 How to hop around the Greek Islands

 Greek island hopping is very popular among travelers, and there’s no better way to explore the beauty of this incredible country.
 Especially in the summer months, exploring the island’s beaches is the perfect way to relax and cool off!
-During this time, it’s super easy to go between the islands via ferry, and most trips take just over 2 hours.
+During this time, it’s super easy to go between the islands via ferry or car ferries if you are by car and most trips take just over 2 hours.

 Ferryhopper is a great search tool to use to check out ferry itineraries, compare prices, and book your tickets.